Scaling Up Semi-supervised Learning with Unconstrained Unlabelled Data: Introduction

 \section{Introduction}

-Semi-supervised learning (SSL) is an effective paradigm for utilizing small amounts of \textit{labelled} data along with large amounts of \textit{unlabeled} data, reducing the reliance on fully-labelled datasets.
-Most existing semi-supervised methods rely on the assumption that the labelled and unlabelled data belong to the same distributions.
-This assumption is not necessarily true in real-world scenarios.
+Semi-supervised learning (SSL) uses large amounts of \textit{unlabeled} data along with small amounts of \textit{labelled} data to reduce the reliance on fully-labelled datasets.
+Most existing semi-supervised methods rely on the assumption that the labelled and unlabelled data belong to the same distributions, an assumption that is not necessarily true in real-world scenarios.
 Moreover, this assumption prohibits us from leveraging free-living unlabelled data with different distributions.
-In fact, it has been shown in previous studies that incorporating out-of-distribution data with the unlabelled set for SSL impairs the performance \cite{oliver2018realistic}.
+In fact, it has been shown in previous studies that incorporating out-of-distribution data with the unlabelled set for SSL impairs performance \cite{oliver2018realistic}.

 To adopt a less constrained approach regarding unlabelled data, \textit{open set} SSL has been proposed \cite{openmatch,MTC}, which allows the unlabeled training set to contain samples from classes which are not necessarily present in the labelled set.
-However, this approach still imposes some constraints on the unlabelled data by requiring it to include samples of \textbf{all} of the known classes.
+Nevertheless, this setting still places certain restrictions on the unlabeled data, necessitating the inclusion of samples from \textbf{every} known class and ensuring that its data distribution is similar.
 These constraints create two important challenges.
 First, collecting an unlabelled dataset that necessarily includes samples from certain classes can be challenging in real-world settings.
-Second, this approach significantly limits the scalability of SSL to large, web-scale unlabelled data since such data may contain different \textit{data} or \textit{class} distribution to that of the labelled set.
+Second, this approach severely restricts the scalability of SSL to large, web-scale, unconstrained, unlabelled data since such data do not hold the aforementioned constraints.
+Most existing semi-supervised methods are not suitable for learning from unconstrained data as they rely on pseudo-label predictions, which require the `unlabeled' set to have the same classes as the `labelled' set.